peterhinch/micropython-mqtt/bridge/BRIDGE.md

 | 5V      |   USB   |  5V  |   VBUS  | 5V      |

 Host and target must share a common ground.
 They need not share a common power source - the order in which they are powered up is not critical.
+The 5V link enables a USB connection on the host to power the ESP8266.
+If the ESP8266 is powered independently the 5V link should be omitted.

 Note on the reset connection.
 The `hardware.py` and `hw_pico.py` files instantiate the pin with `Pin.OPEN_DRAIN` because some boards have a capacitor